-As we commemorate the tragic events at Sharpeville in 1960 with Human Rights Day in South Africa, Ricardo da Silva SJ reports on the shocking murder last week of one of the most promising women in Brazilian politics, Marielle Franco, a heinous act among many others that suggest the civil rights movement is far from over.
+As we commemorate the tragic events at Sharpeville in 1960 with Human Rights Day in South Africa, Ricardo da Silva SJ reports on the shocking murder last week of one of the most promising women in Brazilian politics, Marielle Franco.
+Among many others, this is a heinous act that suggests the civil rights movement is far from over.

 While broadly unknown in South Africa and outside of her native Brazil, Marielle Franco’s story is one all too familiar.
 Franco was a fearless defender of society’s most poor and marginalised people and a supremely untiring advocate for human rights.
 She was murdered brutally last week in what is feared to have been a politically spawned assassination in her beloved, yet corrupt and crime-infested home city of Rio de Janeiro.